Matematikoi/query-generator/docs/endpoints/extensions_with_ollama.md

     - `weight` (float): The weight of the prompt.
 It assigns a probability to select this prompt over the others.
 The values don't have to add up to 1 since they will be normalized.

+# Output

+The queries for union will be saved under the `./union/` folder.
+The rest of the queries will be saved according to the names given to each `llm_prompt`.

+We also output some additional files for debugging, including the `logs.parquet` which includes all the dialog with the LLM that occured during the query generation process.
+A summarized version for the queries that were valid is included in `llm_extension.parquet`.
+A log of the union queries is also generated if the endpoint is used under the `union_description.parquet`.